yayeetying/dp-wizard/README.md

 Branch names should be of the form `NNNN-short-description`, where `NNNN` is the issue number being addressed.

-Add developer-only dependencies in `requirements-dev.in`; Add other dependencies in `requirements-app.in`.
+Add developer-only dependencies in `requirements-dev.in`; Add other dependencies in `requirements.in`.
 After an edit to either file run `dependencies.py` to install the new dependency locally and update `pyproject.toml`.

 A Github [project board](https://github.com/orgs/opendp/projects/10/views/2) provides an overview of the issues and PRs.
 When PRs are [Ready for Review](https://github.com/orgs/opendp/projects/10/views/2?filterQuery=status%3A%22Ready+for+Review%22) they should be flagged as such so reviewers can find them.